 1. Know each child is different

 Every kid potty trains at different rates.
 Just because your sister’s kid potty trained in thirty seconds (or so she says), that doesn’t mean you’ll have the same experience.
-The best way to not have your expectations deflated is to not have any in the first place.
+The best way to potty train is to not have any expectations in the first place.

 2. Practice patience